fcostarodrigo/open-path/README.md

   path: 'docs/UI/button.txt' }
 ```

-If you try to create the folder you get this:
+If you try to create the folder you will get this:

 ```js
 > fs.mkdirSync('docs/UI')